Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong

 \subsection{Users}

-We recruit participants from Prolific\footnote{\url{https://www.prolific.com/}} crowd-sourcing platform for our task.
-We recruit $16$ annotators for each condition and each annotator verifies $20$ claims, resulting in $20 \times 16 \times 5 = 1500$ annotations across all 5 conditions we have.
-We compensate all annotators at least $\$14$ per hour, as well as additional bonuses to users who perform particularly well on the task or who have left very insightful comments as an additional incentive.
-Our study is approved by the University of Maryland Institutional Review Board (IRB).
+We recruit participants from Prolific.
+We recruit $16$ annotators for each condition and each annotator verifies $20$ claims, resulting in $20 \times 16 \times 5 = 1500$ annotations across all five conditions.
+We compensate all annotators at least $\$14$ per hour.
+Our study is approved by the University of Maryland Institutional Review Board.